TheDeFiQuant/openbook-v2-cli/README.md

 ### Market Data

-Monitor the order book for a specified market.
+Monitor the order book for a specified market, chose --bestbidask or --book to watch the orderbook or best bid and ask of a particular market.

 ```sh
 npx ts-node cli.ts marketData <MARKET_PUBLIC_KEY> --bestbidask